 Bad idea, say math professors and researchers.

-“A gap without math will make taking whatever math they have to take in college extremely difficult,” says Wilson.
+“A year without math will make taking whatever math they have to take in college extremely difficult,” says Wilson.

 Placement tests are “hidden standards”